thibaudk/ossia.github.io/_pages/score-download.md

 ### Linux (Desktop)

-* All Linux distributions from at least 2015-era should be supported.
+* All Linux distributions from at least mid-2018 should be supported.
-  * The packages are built on CentOS 7.
+  * The packages are built on CentOS 8.
+  * Ubuntu 18.10+
+  * Debian Buster (10) / Bullseye (11) / ...
+  * Fedora 29+
-  * Your system must have at least glibc-2.17, as well as X11, ALSA, libGL, librt, libdbus (those packages are present on any relevant desktop distribution ; if you use Debian, Ubuntu, Fedora, OpenSUSE, ArchLinux or anything like those it will work fine).
+  * Your system must have at least glibc-2.28, as well as X11, ALSA, libGL, librt, libdbus, libGL, libEGL (those packages are present on any relevant desktop distribution ; if you use Debian, Ubuntu, Fedora, OpenSUSE, ArchLinux or anything like those it will work fine).
   * Either JACK or Pipewire for audio, and Avahi for Bonjour support are recommended.
   * libbluez may be necessary to use Wiimotes (which go through Bluetooth).
   * Wayland support is still experimental, in particular on GNOME-based desktops.